 Additional information relating to the Company is available on SEDAR+ at www.sedarplus.ca.
-Financial information is provided in the audited consolidated financial statements and management's discussion and analysis of the Company for the year ended December 31, 2023, which has been filed on SEDAR+.
-Shareholders may also contact the General Counsel and Corporate Secretary the Company by phone at (562) 264-5078, or by e-mail at legal@glasshousegroup.com to request a copy of this document.
+Financial information is provided in the audited consolidated financial statements and management's discussion and analysis of the Company for the year ended December 31, 2024, which has been filed on SEDAR+.
+Shareholders may also contact the General Counsel and Corporate Secretary the Company by phone at (562) 264-5078, or by e-mail at legal@glasshousegroup.com to request copies of such documents.

-SCHEDULE "A"

-STATEMENT OF CORPORATE GOVERNANCE PRACTICES
+SCHEDULE "A" STATEMENT OF CORPORATE GOVERNANCE PRACTICES